shaliulab/idoc_docs/docs/installation.md

 This will install the last version of the idoc package (2.1.8 as of February 2024) from https://pypi.org/ as well as all the dependencies

-## 3. Set path pointers in config
+## 3. Set results folder, paradigms folder and mapping

-The configuration is by default installed to ``$HOME/.config/idoc/idoc.yaml`` in YAML format.
+The configuration is by default installed to `$HOME/.config/idoc/idoc.yaml` in YAML format.
 Upon installation of idoc, this file is created automatically.
 You need to update the following fields to make them match your system.

 1. `folders.results.path`: Path to a directory where the data from the new experiments will be saved
 2. `folders.paradigms.path`: Path to a directory containing at least one paradigm .csv file
 3. `controller.mapping_path`: Path to a directory containing at least one mapping .csv file
-4. `controller.paradigm_path`: Filename of a .csv file available under the `folders.paradigms.path`
+4. `controller.paradigm_path`: Filename of a .csv file available under the `folders.paradigms.path` used as default paradigm

 ## 4. Provide a default mapping and default paradigm

+### Mapping

-A valid mapping would look like this:
+A valid mapping is a .csv file with two columns called `hardware` and `pin_number`.
+It looks like this:

 ```
   hardware,pin_number